 When you take your children to a pool, the beach, or another water source to swim, you rely on lifeguards to watch the water and protect vulnerable swimmers.
 However, even good lifeguards can’t always prevent accidents.
-If someone does get hurt at the pool, how do you know when the lifeguard is liable?
-And how do you spot a good on-duty lifeguard so you can avoid incidents in the first place?
+If someone does get hurt at the pool, can lifeguards be held liable?
+And how do you spot a good on-duty lifeguard, so you can avoid incidents in the first place?

 Read on to learn more about lifeguard duties and liabilities and how to spot a good one at your children’s favorite pool.